Jauler/CameraTraps/README.md

 ## Package dependencies

-These packages are required for successfull building:
+These packages are required for successful compilation:

 * libv4l2-dev
 * libjpeg-dev